music-suite/music-suite/src/Development/Sources.md

 $ echo "export MUSIC_SUITE_DIR=/path/to/suite" >> ~/.profile
 ~~~

 Run the setup script.
-This will clone all source repos and setup a sandbox in `$MUSIC_SUITE_DIR/music-sandbox`.
+This will clone all source repositories and setup a sandbox in `$MUSIC_SUITE_DIR/music-sandbox`.
 All source directories are configured to use the sandbox by default.
+It then proceeds to install the libraries and all their dependencies, which may take several minutes.

 ~~~{.bash}
 $ music-util setup